Frequently Asked Questions

 An orthodontist is a dentist who has gone through additional schooling on helping patients with dental alignment and bite problems, as well as training on fitting patients with corrective braces and other orthodontic appliances.
 If you need orthodontic treatment, you should always choose an orthodontist, not a general dentist.

 Orthodontic treatment makes permanent changes to your teeth and sometimes even the shape of your face, so it’s crucial that only an orthodontist addresses these changes.
 They have the education, training, and experience to provide their patients with the right results.

 Do I Have to Schedule My First Orthodontic Appointment Through My Dentist?

 While general dentists often refer their patients to a trusted orthodontist, you do not need a dentist referral in order to schedule your initial consultation with us.

-How Do I Schedule a Complimentary Consultation at Drs.
-Raineri and DiCosimo Orthodontics
+How Do I Schedule a Complimentary Consultation at Dr. Raineri Orthodontics

 If you are interested in orthodontic treatment for yourself or your teenager, give us a call at (315) 457-4900 or email us to set one up.
 Our front office staff will be happy to schedule one for you and they will request some basic information from you.

 An initial orthodontic consultation is a fact-finding appointment.
 You will fill out some light paperwork to help Dr. Raineri understand your oral health history and get a good idea of your treatment goals.
 We will take x-rays to get a complete picture of what’s going on in the patient’s mouth unless the patient can provide recent x-rays from the general dentist.
 Dr. Raineri will then perform an examination of the mouth to see how the teeth align and perform.